 Also of interest is that Greenville has more people living here who work in computers and math than 95% of the places in the US.

-Greenville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Greenville doesn't have a public transportation system that people use for their commute.

-In terms of college education, Greenville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.02% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Greenville is somewhat higher than in the average US city of 21.84%: 26.02% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Greenville in 2022 was $36,982, which is wealthy relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $147,928 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.